FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/update_guestbook_7.png"/> <br>

 8. Click the **History** menu.
 If you only see one entry listed here, it means OpenShift hasn't imported your new image yet.
 Wait a few minutes and refresh the page.
 Eventually you should see a second entry, indicating that a new version of this image stream tag has been imported.
-This can take some time as the default frequency for importing is 15 minutes. **Kindly take the screenshot of the image stream showing two distinct version for the final assignment.**
+This can take some time as the default frequency for importing is 15 minutes.
+>📷**Kindly take the screenshot of the image stream showing two distinct version for the final assignment.**

 <img src="images/update_guestbook_8.png"/> <br>